riera90/ed/pr3_profesor/commitChanges.md

 # changes
 ## Fecha
-- re factorize the getFechaString funtion woth the intent of geting it working on g++ 5.3.0
+- re factorize the getFechaString function with the intent of getting it working on g++ 5.3.0